stefek99/wings-integration/README.md

 }
 ```

-Now read [specification](#integration) before start implementation of your crowdsale smart contract.
+Now read [specification](#integration) before start the implementation of your crowdsale smart contract.

-If specification is not enough, we offer [step by step](#step-by-step) guide in additional.
+If specifications are not enough, we offer a [step by step](#step-by-step) guide in addition.

 ## Integration

 Project owner should provide 2 contracts:
-+ Token contract that complies to ERC20 specification and does exactly what it’s intended for.
++ Token contract that complies to ERC20 specification and does exactly what it is intended for.
 Also note that during the crowdfunding process token values should be somewhat produced ("minted" as in the example) or transferred ("sold") to the buyer's account from some special account;
 + Custom `Crowdsale` contract which derives from `BasicCrowdsale` contract (see [BasicCrowdsale.sol](https://github.com/WingsDao/3rd-party-integration/blob/master/BasicCrowdsale.sol))

 Example contracts (see [example](https://github.com/WingsDao/3rd-party-integration/tree/master/example) directory):